DataDog/pg_tracing/doc/pg_tracing.md

 Controls the fraction of statements with SQLCommenter tracecontext and an enabled sampled flag that will generate spans.
 The default value is 1.

+### pg_tracing.filter_query_ids (string)

+Restrict sampling to the provided queryIds.
+An empty value won't filter any queries.
+The default value is empty.

 ### pg_tracing.export_parameters (boolean)

 Controls whether the query's parameters should be exported in spans metadata.
 The default value is `on`.